Navigating Fairness: Practitioners' Understanding, Challenges, and Strategies in AI/ML Development: Research Methodology

-The second section of the interview protocol was designed to gather insights into participants' perspectives and experiences in the development of a fair AI/ML.
+The second section of the interview protocol was designed to gather insights into participants' perspectives and experiences in the development of a fair AI/ML system.
+At the start of the interview, we asked participants if they were familiar with the term `fair AI/ML', and if they had encountered any fairness-related cases while developing AI/ML systems.
+Only those who had experience with fairness-related cases in their professional work were recruited for the interview.

 Our focus was specifically on investigating AI practitioners' \textit{understanding} of `fair AI/ML'.
 We did not provide a predefined definition of `fairness' to participants and explicitly inquired about their understanding, aiming to assess their perspectives independently.
 The two key reasons for this design choice include: (i) as mentioned in section \ref{sec:Related work}, there is no universal definition of `fairness' in AI—different countries and tech companies have their own definitions of `fairness' and (ii) this approach aimed to evaluate participants' natural interpretations, avoiding influence from a predetermined definition.
-We also aimed at identifying their \textit{challenges} in developing fair AI/ML and the factors leading to those challenges, understanding the \textit{consequences} of developing an unfair AI/ML from the participants' viewpoint, and exploring the \textit{strategies} they employ to ensure fairness of an AI/ML.
-The interview questions can be found in Appendix \ref{Appendix A}- Section B.
+We also aimed at identifying their \textit{challenges} in developing fair AI/ML and the factors leading to those challenges, understanding the \textit{consequences} of developing an unfair AI/ML system from the participants' perspective, and exploring the \textit{strategies} they employ to ensure fairness of an AI/ML system.
+To ensure we captured real-world experiences, we asked participants for real-world examples and experiences during the interview.
+The interview questions can be found in Appendix \ref{Appendix A} - Section B.